gaodayihao/GSanguosha/README.markdown

     * Multilayer display when cards are more than an upperlimit

 3. Extensible
-    * This MOD is available based on QSanguosha
+    * Some MODs are available based on this game